What Is Conversion Marketing?

 With that in mind, conversion marketing is built on fundamental ideas that can help you improve your business.

 Conversion marketing can be an effective addition to any company’s marketing strategy.
 But before you begin working on your conversion efforts, there are a few basic ideas you need to know.

-- Conversion marketing is focused at the bottom of the sales funnel where your site visitors finally take the steps to becoming customers.
+- Conversion marketing is focused at the bottom of the sales funnel, where your site visitors finally take the steps to becoming customers.

-- Conversions are any important event that helps you build your company.
+- Conversions are an important event that helps you build your company.
 When someone buys from you, signs up for your newsletter, downloads a free sample of your software, or anything else, you’re bringing that person another step closer to being a customer.

 - Conversion marketing takes time.
 Your conversion rate won’t improve overnight, so you have to stick with it for the long haul.

 - Conversion marketing is highly effective at growing your business.
 Again, you’re not focusing on driving traffic to your website — you’re focused on turning existing traffic into paying customers.
 That emphasis on the bottom line means you start seeing results in dollars and cents, not just analytical data.